Sample Answer

 Energy Management Action Plan

-The initial baseline performance defined in Assignment Series 2 needs to be analyzed such that further action plans can be created to achieve energy policies and goals.
-This may require students to consider other aspects from the lessons that were not anticipated when Assignment Series 2 was completed (i.e. may need to extend beyond the 20 (minimum) items).
-In Assignment Series 3 students will need to reflect on the weekly lessons to critically think how to apply them to their situation.
-Students should not focus on existing performance (that was Assignment Series 2), but think critically and constructively as to how to apply what was learned in weekly lessons to this assignment.
+The initial baseline performance defined in Assignment Series 2 needs to be analyzed to create further action plans to achieve energy policies and goals.
+This may require students to consider other aspects of the lessons that were not anticipated when Assignment Series 2 was completed (i.e., may need to extend beyond the 20 (minimum) items).
+In Assignment Series 3, students will need to reflect on the weekly lessons to think about how to apply them to their situation critically.
+Students should not focus on existing performance (Assignment Series 2) but think critically and constructively about how to apply what was learned in weekly lessons to this assignment.

 Energy Management Action Plan

-This is a mini-version of Step 1, 3, and 4 of the Energy Star Guidelines for Energy Management.
-Please plan time for this assignment as students will need to consider some substantial action plans to analyze their energy audit or assessment developing specific technical needs to create a model for near zero or zero energy use.
+This is a mini-version of Steps 1, 3, and 4 of the Energy Star Guidelines for Energy Management.
+Please plan time for this assignment as students will need to consider some concrete action plans to analyze their energy audit or assessment, developing specific technical needs to create a model for near zero or zero energy use.
 Meaning just saying you will turn off a light switch is not going to be sufficient.
-Various best practices are covered in each of the lessons and students will need to research and plan how they could be used in their own selected project.
-Further students will need to structure action plans within what they can control and those actions need to reduce impact on the environment.
+Various best practices are covered in each lesson, and students must research and plan how they could be used in their selected projects.
+Further, students will need to structure action plans within what they can control, and those actions need to reduce the environmental impact.
 Meaning recommending your utility provider to pursue solar energy is not within your control (what can you do?).
-Or stating your utility provider should use coal for energy production without emissions control equipment is not acceptable due to the negative impact on public health and the environment (even though it would produce the cheapest electricity).
-Remember your role is the energy analyst or consultant for this project and you need to manage energy needs for the future with less impact on our environment.
+Or stating your utility provider should use coal for energy production without emissions control equipment is unacceptable due to the negative impact on public health and the environment (even though it would produce the cheapest electricity).
+Remember your role is the energy analyst or consultant for this project, and you need to manage energy needs for the future with less impact on our environment.

-As students seek to grow their management career, the intent of getting an education is to develop broad knowledge and skills needed for this career.
-So think critically and creatively apply the lessons to challenge status quo mindsets or existing systems in your project.
-Propose innovative solutions using existing technology and preparing the necessary action plans to achieve this model performance.
-As always be sure to practice academic honesty in your submission by giving credit (i.e. in-text citations) to all statements of fact that are not common knowledge used from your sources in your writing.
-As well students should provide a bibliography listing all sources used (that were cited) at the end of their submission.
-Otherwise students are at risk of plagiarism issues for an academic submission which may lead to a zero (see syllabus).
+As students seek to grow their management careers, the intent of getting an education is to develop the broad knowledge and skills needed for this career.
+So think critically and creatively apply the lessons to challenge your project’s status quo mindsets or existing systems.
+Propose innovative solutions using existing technology and prepare action plans to achieve this model performance.
+As always, be sure to practice academic honesty in your submission by giving credit (i.e., in-text citations) to all statements of fact that are not common knowledge used from your sources in your writing.
+As well, students should provide a bibliography listing all sources used (that were cited) at the end of their submission.
+Otherwise, students are at risk of plagiarism issues for an academic request which may lead to a zero (see syllabus).

 Students should continue to work on the same project, with the same people (if applicable), from Assignment Series 1 and 2.
 If partnering with another student, it is up to each student to plan how to complete this submission sharing the workload (each partner is to submit the same paper).
-If the partnership is not working then students should notify the instructor and plan to work alone on the remaining assignments.
-The submission for this assignment requires evaluating and applying prior weekly lessons and should include (at a minimum):
+If the partnership is not working, students should notify the instructor and plan to work alone on the remaining assignments.
+The submission for this assignment requires evaluating and applying previous weekly lessons and should include (at a minimum) the following:

-- Energy Policy – In order to build commitment for improvement initiatives, it is important to develop an energy policy for the selected project.
-This policy must state clear and measurable objectives, consider roles, reflect on priorities, and set a context for energy goals to create a model that is near zero or net zero on energy consumption from external energy sources.
+• Energy Policy – To build commitment to improvement initiatives, developing an energy policy for the selected project is important.
+This policy must state clear and measurable objectives, consider roles, reflect on priorities, and set a context for energy goals to create a model near zero or net zero on energy consumption from external energy sources.

-- Goals – Students need to finish analyzing their energy audit or assessment from Assignment Series 2 to your new energy policy.
-Then set create clear and measurable goals with target dates for achieving the goals.
-Students should think both short-term with annual and ongoing goals, as well as long-term measures to control progress.
-After students have completed their action plans, they also need to estimate the potential improvement these plans will have on their performance to these goals.
-Goals should be specific as to quantities or percentages of energy and environmental reductions.
+• Goals – Students must finish analyzing their energy audit or assessment from Assignment Series 2 to your new energy policy.
+Then set clear and measurable goals with target dates for achieving the goals.
+Students should think short-term with annual and ongoing goals and long-term measures to control progress.
+After completing their action plans, they also need to estimate the potential improvement these plans will have on their performance toward these goals.
+Goals should be specific regarding quantities or percentages of energy and environmental reductions.

-- Action Plans: Renewable Energy – Students will need to consider a renewable energy source to achieve this policy and goal to be a model for near zero or net zero energy consumption.
-This will require further researching the technical requirements to install a system.
+• Action Plans: Renewable Energy – Students will need to consider a renewable energy source to achieve this policy and goal to be a model for near zero or net zero energy consumption.
+This will require further research on the technical requirements to install a system.
 Students need to identify specific tasks (WBS) that they would need to pursue to implement this project.
-Students should consider tasks to further initiate, plan, execute, monitor/control and close the project.
-Students will need to estimate costs (i.e. purchases, labor, incentives, etc.) to prepare a budget for this project, as well as consider timing or schedule for the project (i.e. start and end dates or milestone dates to support estimating performance to goals).
-Students should be clear on their role and identify further resources they will need to implement the project.
+Students should consider charges to further initiate, plan, execute, monitor/control, and close the project.
+Students will need to estimate costs (i.e., purchases, labor, incentives, etc.) to prepare a budget for this project and consider the project’s timing or schedule (i.e., start and end dates or milestone dates to support estimating performance to goals).
+Students should be clear on their role and identify further resources needed to implement the project.

-- Action Plans: Transportation – Students may not have considered transportation related items in their initial mini-energy audit or assessment.
+• Action Plans: Transportation – Students may not have considered transportation-related items in their initial mini-energy audit or assessment.
 So this criteria may require determining your current baseline performance and then critically thinking about specific transportation goals.
-Students need to propose at least two major action items on their transportation methods (one short-term over the next year, one long-term).
+Students must propose at least two major action items on their transportation methods (one short-term over the next year, one long-term).
 Students should clearly explain their reasoning for each prioritized recommendation.
 Students need to identify specific tasks (WBS) that they would need to pursue to implement these action items.
-Students should consider tasks to further initiate, plan, execute, monitor/control and close the action items.
-Students will need to estimate costs (i.e. purchases, labor, incentives, etc.) to prepare a budget for this project, as well as consider timing or schedule for the project (i.e. start and end dates or milestone dates to support estimating performance to goals).
-Students should be clear on their role and identify further resources they will need to implement the projects.
+Students should consider charges to further initiate, plan, execute, monitor/control, and close the action items.
+Students will need to estimate costs (i.e., purchases, labor, incentives, etc.) to prepare a budget for this project and consider the project’s timing or schedule (i.e., start and end dates or milestone dates to support estimating performance to goals).
+Students should be clear on their role and identify further resources needed to implement the projects.

-- Action Plans: Efficiency & Conservation – Students should analyze the initial baseline performance collected in Assignment Series 2 looking for patterns or trends.
+• Action Plans: Efficiency & Conservation – Students should analyze the initial baseline performance collected in Assignment Series 2, looking for patterns or trends.
 For example, students might consider the time of day or year that may influence energy consumption.
-In Assignment Series 2 students had to compare their energy performance to other similar projects (should research this benchmark if never addressed in Week 4).
-Students need to identify at least 3 specific improvement action items that would make their selected project use energy more efficiently or conserve energy.
-Students must clearly explain their reasoning for what they prioritized (i.e. ability to achieve policy and goals, estimate by how much, etc.).
+In Assignment Series 2, students had to compare their energy performance to other similar projects (should research this benchmark if never addressed in Week 4).
+Students must identify at least three specific improvement action items to make their selected project use or conserve energy more efficiently.
+Students must clearly explain their reasoning for what they prioritized (i.e., ability to achieve policy and goals, estimate by how much, etc.).
 Students need to identify specific tasks (WBS) that they would need to pursue to implement these action items.
-Students should consider tasks to further initiate, plan, execute, monitor/control and close the action items.
-Students will need to estimate costs (i.e. purchases, labor, incentives, etc.) to prepare a budget for this project, as well as consider timing or schedule for the project (i.e. start and end dates or milestone dates to support estimating performance to goals).
-Students should be clear on their role and identify further resources they will need to implement the projects.
+Students should consider charges to further initiate, plan, execute, monitor/control, and close the action items.
+Students will need to estimate costs (i.e., purchases, labor, incentives, etc.) to prepare a budget for this project and consider the project’s timing or schedule (i.e., start and end dates or milestone dates to support estimating performance to goals).
+Students should be clear on their role and identify further resources needed to implement the projects.

-Students may prepare a consolidated action plan with tasks, budgets, schedules, etc. integrated for Criteria 3 through 5.
+Students may prepare a consolidated action plan with tasks, budgets, schedules, etc., integrated for Criteria 3 through 5.
 Or students may break down these action plans by sub-section as shown in this explanation (how to organize the report is your decision).
-This submission should be a maximum of 6 pages, plus cover page and bibliography.
-As always students should review assessment grading rubric for further understanding of the expectations before finalizing their submission.
-After this submission, students should read the Assignment Series 4 instructions which requires writing an Executive Summary for this project (students should not wait for feedback on this part as it should not be necessary to write this summary due early in Week 8).
+This submission should have a maximum of 6 pages, a cover page, and a bibliography.
+Students should review the assessment grading rubric to understand the expectations before finalizing their submission.
+After this submission, students should read the Assignment Series 4 instructions, which require writing an Executive Summary for this project (students should not wait for feedback on this part as it should not be necessary to write this summary due early in Week 8).